OutSystems Low-Code Platform Makes App Development Easy

 To learn more about when you should build versus when you should buy software, take a look at the blog post Build vs. Buy in a Fast-Changing World.

-The next challenge is to decide how you want to develop your application.
+The next challenge is to decide what application development methodologies you should use.

 The waterfall approach has pros and cons.
 It is meticulous: a lot of work goes into defining and scoping projects requirements, and a project manager oversees the entire process.
 But it also requires large teams and is slow: long lead times mean that business requirements or the competitive environment might have completely changed by the time the application is launched.